okx/exchain/.github/ISSUE_TEMPLATE/feature-request.md

 <!-- Why do we need this feature?
 What problems may be addressed by introducing this feature?
-What benefits does okchain stand to gain by including this feature?
+What benefits does okexchain stand to gain by including this feature?
 Are there any disadvantages of including this feature? -->

 ## Proposal